 Have you ever tried to take a nice family picture only to have one (or some) members in an odd position, with their eyes closed, or making a funny face?
 It can happen in any group photo and it is hard to avoid completely.
-If you have a chance to have more than one photo of the group or of the individuals, you might be in luck as Paintshop Pro can help you "swap heads".
+If you have a chance to have more than one photo of the group or of the individuals, you might be in luck as PaintShop Pro can help you "swap heads".

 Of course, you don't know that the photo you take will be sprinkled with funny faces, but just to put all the chances on your side, it would be a good idea to take several photos at the same time, from the same place, the same distance and with the same lighting.
 It is not impossible to use a totally separate photo, but it makes for more work.
 Of course, you might have photos already taken that you would want to improve.
-In that case, you won't have any choice than to use other existing photos, with various adjustments to make.
+In that case, you won't have any choice other than to use other existing photos, with various adjustments to make.

 In this tutorial, I will be using three photos from Lisa, who had asked me to improve her favorite picture that was "bombed" with the girls making a pouting face.
-Lucky for her, she also had other picture of the girls on the same day, so I could use those.
+Lucky for her, she also had other pictures of the girls on the same day, so I could use those.

 Here is the starting photo:

 Here is one of the pictures we'll be using to swap the pouting face with a more natural face.
 First, select the head with the Selection tool of your choice.
 I picked the Circle but I could have used the Freehand Selection tool too.

 Copy and paste that new head on your original image (but you are working on a duplicate of the original, right?).
 Placing the new head beside the one to replace will let you make sure it is of a good size.
 If the two pictures were taken at a similar distance, or with the same zoom setting, the heads should be similar in size.